`homeboy runner`

 agent-task cook / agent-task run-plan | Yes | Yes | Portable agent-task execution when the command has deterministic gates where required. |

-agent-task controller from-spec --resume / agent-task controller materialize / agent-task controller resume | No | Yes | Runner-hosted controller lifecycle work. |
+agent-task controller resume | No | Yes | Runner-resident controller lifecycle work. |

 agent-task retry --run | Yes | Yes | Retry plus execution follows the portable agent-task run path. |